Get instant quote

 What is part orientation in 3D printing?

 Part orientation is a critical build parameter in additive manufacturing for rapid prototyping.
-It controls support volume, surface finish, anisotropy, and build time, directly affecting print quality and throughput in outsourced 3D printing for engineers.
+It controls support volume, surface finish, anisotropy, and build time, which directly affects print quality and throughput in outsourced 3D printing for engineers.

 Will part orientation affect the cost of 3D printing?